BiCU-CCRI/Best_practices/shared_resources/README.md

 - `run.sh`: information on where to get the references (databases, images, etc.) from and how to build them.
 It contains information to *rebuild* the resources if necessary and can be stored on `GitHub`.
 This is the most critical resource if we have to build the references from scratch or share them externally.
 - `README.md`: information (verbal) about the references (databases, images, etc.).
 Used to describe the resources and can be stored on `GitHub`.
 For example, it can contain information about why a particular reference was chosen over another, the differences, which reference to use as the *default*, etc.

-Shared resources at the CeMM cluster are located under `/nobackup/lab_ccri_bicu/public`.
+Shared resources at the CeMM cluster are at `/nobackup/lab_ccri_bicu/public`.

 ## References